|Members of the Management Board||Age||Principal function within the company||Date of first appointement||Expiry date of appointement||Biography|

 Principles and rules determining Executive Board members’ remuneration and fringe benefits

-In application of Article L. 225-37-3 of the Commercial Code, the total remuneration received by the Group’s Board members, including benefits, is detailled in chapter 2.3 of the group’s Registration document, it being noted that this chapter was prepared with the assistance of the Remuneration Committee.
+The total remuneration received by the Group’s Board members, including benefits, is detailled in chapter 2.3 of the group’s universal registration document, it being noted that this chapter was prepared with the assistance of the Remuneration Committee.

 Every year, the Supervisory Board, upon proposal by the Remuneration Committee, sets the Executive Board members’ remuneration policy with reference to the AFEP/MEDEF recommendations on the governance of listed companies.